Can you get your E-commerce customers through checkout faster

 The bottom line

-And if you’re an enterprise business looking to cut your payment acceptance costs, look at our portfolio company Apexx.
+If you’re an enterprise business looking to cut your payment acceptance costs, look at our portfolio Apexx.
 Apexx gets B2B companies lower payment fees and more conversions by combining acquirers, gateways, shopping carts and Alternative Payment Methods into a single integration.